-- 2.9.2 Table 1 shows water supply and/or wastewater development contribution amounts for areas without one or both services (Ohau and Waitarere Beach), although capital spending is planned in the future to enable connection.
+- 2.9.2 Table 1 shows water supply and/or wastewater development contribution amounts for areas without one or both services, (Ōhau and Waitarere Beach), although capital spending is planned in the future to enable connection.
+The additional column has been added to clarify the development contribution based upon the existing services available.
 Development contributions will only apply when the service becomes available and new and existing properties start to connect. - 2.9.3 Table 2 of this policy summarises growth-related capital expenditure that Council expects to incur and the proportion of that expenditure to be funded from various sources including development contributions.